 The trouble is, Thomas usually quits or is fired after only a few weeks.
 His lack of skills and experience were masked in the interview by his confidence and smooth-talking nature.

-Meanwhile, Beatrice has more than 10 years experience in her field.
+Meanwhile, Beatrice has more than 10 years of experience in her field.
 During that time, she’s collected various honors and awards for high achievement.
-Co-workers turn to her first to answer questions about complicated topics, or to gain helpful insight on a work problem.
+Co-workers turn to her first to answer questions about complicated topics or gain helpful insight into a work problem.

 However, Beatrice is not a good self-cheerleader.
 She gets nervous in interviews and often gives odd or incomplete answers to questions.
 Since trying to shift her career path, Beatrice just cannot seem to get a call back after interviews, despite having the skills and experience to excel in the roles.

-Here is a look at how you can help job seekers present themselves in an appealing way, while still remaining true to the facts:
+Here is a look into how you can help job seekers appealingly present themselves while remaining true to the facts:

-Confidence is an admirable quality, but over-confidence is not.
+Confidence is an admirable quality, but overconfidence is not.
 “Smooth talkers” like Thomas try to mask shortcomings or their inability to perform.
 They use their charm to hide the fact that they aren’t qualified for the job.
-These job seekers must be coached to eliminate arrogance and focus on refining their skills.
+Coach these job seekers to eliminate arrogance and focus on refining their skills.

 Job seekers who are negative or disruptive in career counselor meetings will project that attitude in the interview.
-Employers don’t have time for hijinks, and will immediately end an interview with a job seeker demonstrating this behavior.
+Employers don’t have time for hijinks and will end an interview with a job seeker demonstrating this behavior.
 Make it clear that interviewing is not a game.

 The goal is to coach job seekers to be confident but not arrogant, and humble but not meek to the point that they hide their abilities.